Potent GABAA receptor agonist and partial GABAA-ρ receptor agonist. Inhibits memory retention and attenuates airway constriction in vivo.

 Santhakumar et al (2010) Developmental regulation and neuroprotective effects of striatal tonic GABAA currents.
 Development 167 644 PMID: 20206233

 Do you know of a great paper that uses Muscimol from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Muscimol